Check out the first chapter below

 “She says her legs aren’t working properly,” she hissed at Michael, and his eyes widened.
 Isabel sighed and rolled her eyes.

 “Oh, just carry me up to my room, won’t you?”

 Michael looked obscenely uncomfortable as he slid his arms around his mistress and lifted her slight form as easily as if she were nothing more than a porcelain doll.
-He took each step gingerly, as though he was frightened of jolting her, and all the while, the handsome stranger smiled at her from every shaded corner they passed.
+He took each step gingerly, as though he was frightened of jolting her, and all the while, the handsome stranger smiled at the edges of her vision.